remore/yarv-prof/README.md

 ## Usage

+#### Step1: Recording

+This is the sample usage of YarvProf in your code.

 ```
 YarvProf.start(clock: :cpu, out:'~/log/')
 p :hello
 YarvProf.end
 ```

-This is the sample usage of YarvProf in your code.
-YarvProf#start can take 2 keyword args, one is for the flag to switch measurement mode (:cpu or :wall), and the other one is to specify the target directory the dump file will be seved in.
+YarvProf#start can take following 3 optional keyword args.

+- `clock` is for the flag to switch measurement mode(`:cpu` or `:wall`)
+- `out` is to specify the target directory path which the dump file will be stored in.
+- `opt` is to give arbitrary CLI option when yarv-prof trigger dtrace command(e.g. `opt:'-x bufsize=20m'`).

+#### Step2: Reporting

+Here is the sample usage of yarv-prof CLI command, which is specifically designed to parse and view dumped data.

 ```
 $ yarvprof --load ./result.dump --insn getlocal_OP__WC__1
 ```

-And this is the sample usage of yarv-prof CLI command, which is specifically designed to parse and view dumped data. yarv-prof command can take following options.
+yarv-prof command can take following options.

 ```
+$ yarvprof -h
 Usage: yarv-prof [options]
     -v, --version                    Print version
         --load=FILENAME              Load .dump file